 The feature that sets the 5X apart from the rest of the 5 series is its mapping feature.
 You get full-color mapping on your watch without the need to connect to a smartphone or other outside GPS.
 I love having it right there when I need it!

 The main thing the Garmin Fenix 5X has going for it over the smaller versions of the 5 series is the mapping feature.
-Having a full-color map on demand where ever you are is incredible for a whole host of activities.
+Having a full-color map on-demand where ever you are is incredible for a whole host of activities.
 Now that I’ve grown used to having it, I’m not sure I’ll ever go back.

 I also really like the construction of the watch.
 It’s solidly built, and the quick connect watch band is something that stands out to me.
-Even though it’s something that I’ve only used a couple times it’s nice to not have to pull out any tools when you do want to swap out bands.
-If you’re going to have a couple different colored bands then this could become pretty important.
+Even though it’s something that I’ve only used a couple of times it’s nice to not have to pull out any tools when you do want to swap out bands.
+If you’re going to have a couple of different colored bands then this could become pretty important.